Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Methodology

 Our proposed KAR framework adopts LLMs to generate reasoning knowledge for user preferences and factual knowledge for candidate items.
 Due to the immense scale of the model parameters, the inference of LLMs takes extensive computation time and resources, and the inference time may not meet the latency requirement in real-world recommender systems with large user and item sets.

-To address this, we employ an acceleration strategy to prestore the knowledge representation $r^p_i$ and $r^\iota_i$ generated by the knowledge encoder or the LLM into a database.
+To address this, we employ an acceleration strategy to \textbf{prestore knowledge representations} $r^p_i$ and $r^\iota_i$ generated by the knowledge encoder or the LLM into a database.
 As such, we only use the LLM and knowledge encoder once before the training of backbone models.
-During the training and inference stage of the backbone model, relevant representations are retrieved from the database.
+During the training and inference of the backbone model, relevant representations are retrieved from the database.
+Besides, the efficiency of offline knowledge generation with LLM can further be enhanced via quantization or hardware acceleration techniques.

-If we have stricter requirements for inference time or storage efficiency, we can detach the adaptor from the model after training and further prestore the reasoning and factual augmented vectors \ie, $\hat{r}_{i}^p$ and $\hat{r}_{i}^\iota$, for inference.
+If we have stricter requirements for inference time or storage efficiency, we can detach the adaptor from the model after training and further \textbf{prestore augmented vectors} \ie, $\hat{r}_{i}^p$ and $\hat{r}_{i}^\iota$, for inference.
 The dimension of the augmented vectors (\eg, 32) is usually much smaller than that of the knowledge representations (\eg, 4096), which improves the storage efficiency.
 Additionally, prestoring the augmented vectors reduces the inference time to nearly the same as the original backbone model, and we have provided experimental verification in Section~\ref{sec:efficiency}.
 In particular, assume the inference time complexity of the backbone model is $O(f(n, m))$, where $n$ is the number of fields and $m$ is the embedding size.
 The polynomial function $f(n,m)$ varies depending on different backbone models.
-In our framework, the inference time complexity is $O(f(n+2,m))=O(f(n,m))$, which is equivalent to the complexity of the original model.
+With KAR, the inference time complexity is $O(f(n+2,m))=O(f(n,m))$, which is equivalent to the complexity of the original model.